 - Cosmetically undesirable and unlikely to resolve on its own

 - Causing discomfort or complications

-- Corticosteroid medications—A type of anti-inflammatory medication that can be given orally (by mouth) or locally injected (preferred).
+- Corticosteroid medications—A type of anti-inflammatory medication that can be given orally or by injection.
 It is the most common treatment for rapidly growing hemangiomas.
 Corticosteroid medications are for long-term use.
-If they are given orally it may result in poor growth in children and elevated blood sugar.
+If they are given orally, it may result in poor growth in children and elevated blood sugar.

 - Laser therapy—Lasers can be used to prevent the growth of hemangiomas and to remove hemangiomas and port-wine stains.

 - Surgery—May be used to remove a colored lesion or to remove scars that remain from other treatments.